commercetools/merchant-center-application-kit/.changeset/shy-pillows-confess.md

 '@commercetools-frontend/assets': minor
 ---

-Added a gradient background and smaller commercetools logo behind the workspaces UI feature flag.
-These changes are for the public pages in the MC Auth app, but they use the public-page-layout component in app-kit.
+Added a gradient background and smaller commercetools logo to the public-page-layout component as part of an ongoing feature effort